KikyoBRV/TaskAlign/README.md

    - Displays a clear production roadmap, helping managers track daily tasks and machine utilization.
    - Allows users to adjust schedules manually if needed.

 ---

+## Installation and Testing

+For detailed documentation, theoretical background, and how to run the test, please visit the [Factory Scheduling Experiment Wiki](../../wiki/Factory%20Scheduling%20Experiment).

+---

 ## Learn More